BarryDigby/Youth-Academy/chapters/chapter5.md

 This week we will use a real dataset to train a KNN model.
 The dataset description is given below:

 > The dataset consists of 18 samples: 6 Clone1 samples, 6 Clone9 samples, and 6 Control samples that were derived using prostate cancer cell lines.

-Clone1 cells are prostate cancer cells that are highly resistant to enzalutamide treatment, Clone9 cells are moderately resistant to enzalutamide and finally, Control cells are 'regular' prostate cancer cells.
+* Clone1 cells are highly resistant to enzalutamide treatment.

+* Clone9 cells are moderately resistant to enzalutamide treatment.

+* Control cells are enzalutamide sensitive.

 The goal of the dataset is to classify new prostate cancer patients into one of the 3 groups based on their gene expression profile, which helps to identify if they are a good fit for enzalutamide treatment.

 ## Sample Heatmap